 The Vision: Solving Farming Challenges Through Science

-Early attempts at farming in Canada met with many obstacles, including disastrous crop failures.
-In 1886, the Federal Government created the Experimental Farms Service to apply scientific methods to the improvement of farming in Canada.
+Early attempts at farming in Canada often met with numerous obstacles, including disastrous crop failures.
+In 1886, the Federal Government created the Experimental Farms Service to conduct scientific farming experiments to improve farming in Canada.